livepeer/livepeer-monitoring/monitoring/README.md

 - `--nodes`: a comma separated list of the livepeer nodes and their `cli` port we'd like to monitor, example: `--nodes=localhost:7935,localhost:7936`, this isn't required in the kubernetes deployments since discovery is done automatically using the `prometheus.io/scrape` labels.

-- `--kube_namespaces` : comma separated list of namespaces to monitoring in the `kubernetes` deployment, this is needed for certain special deployments, it defaults to an empty array.
+- `--kube-namespaces` : comma separated list of namespaces to monitoring in the `kubernetes` deployment, this is needed for certain special deployments, it defaults to an empty array.

 ### ENVs